entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 3. Confirm the custom event is displayed in the `subscriber-mfe`

 ::: tip Congratulations!
-You’ve now created a micro frontend that listens to custom events
+You’ve now created a micro frontend that listens to custom events.
 :::

 ## Add Widgets to App Builder